hyskoniho/ptymer/README.md

   - [Alarm](#alarm)
 - [Contribution](#contribution)
 - [License](#license)
+-
 ## Installation

-PTymer is compatible with Python 3.8 or higher.
+PTymer is compatible with Python 3.8 and later versions, and is officially available on [PyPI](https://pypi.org/project/ptymer/).
+You can install it using pip:
-To install, use pip:

 ```bash
 pip install ptymer